scipy-conference/scipy_proceedings/papers/ramalingam_saravanan/ramalingam_saravanan.rst

    python -i gpylab.py

-then ``pylab`` functions like ``draw``, ``figure``, and ``show`` will automatically use the Graphterm API to display inline graphics (Figure :ref:`nb1fig`).
+then ``pylab`` functions like ``draw``, ``figure``, and ``show`` will automatically use the Graphterm API to display inline graphics (e.g. see the notebook example shown in Figure :ref:`nb1fig`).

 .. figure:: scipy-fig-contourplot.png
    :scale: 27%